No Fees Unless You Win!

 Settlement amounts for workers' comp cases involving nerve damage vary with the type of injury, body part affected, and pain levels.
 The settlement offers medical benefits and wage replacement to workers who suffer nerve damage after getting injured or sick while performing their work duties.
 Eligible workers may receive a settlement offer anytime in the life of the case.

-A workers’ comp settlement helps eliminate the need for litigation.
-As such, you will give up your right to sue your employer in exchange for a settlement, making it important to discuss settlement offers with your workers’ compensation lawyer.
+A workers' comp settlement helps eliminate the need for litigation.
+As such, you may give up certain rights in exchange for a settlement, making it important to discuss any offer with a Chicago workers’ compensation lawyer before signing.

 Types of Nerve Damage Covered Under Workers’ Compensation